bergano65/azure-docs.ru-ru/articles/active-directory/user-help/active-directory-passwords-reset-register.md

 ---
-title: Регистрация для сброса пароля в Azure AD
+title: Register authentication info to reset your own password - Azure AD
-description: Зарегистрируйте данные проверки подлинности для самостоятельного сброса пароля Azure AD, чтобы можно было сбросить свой пароль без помощи администратора.
+description: Register your authentication method information for Azure AD self-service password reset, so you can reset your own password without administrator help.
 services: active-directory
 author: eross-msft
 manager: daveba